Gr05/multi-host-hyperledger-network/README.md

 # NEXT
 Congratulation you have very basic chaincode working on network you created between PC and Raspberry.
 The next step could be to script this all making a stacks or try to write his own chaincode and use it on the channel "mychannel".

+# The error you could face :
+### Bad retag :
+> Error: Error endorsing chaincode: rpc error: code = Unknown desc =
+> Error starting container: Failed to generate platform-specific docker
+> build: Failed to pull
+> hyperledger/fabric-ccenv:arm-1.0.7-snapshot-da14b6ba: API error (404):
+> {"message":"manifest for
+> **hyperledger/fabric-ccenv:arm-1.0.7-snapshot-da14b6ba** not found"}
+>
+In my case I faced this error this it's why I retaged my image with this name.
+If you have the same problem but with a different name, retag you image using the right name in my case that was :

+	pi$ docker tag jmotacek/fabric-ccenv:armv7l-1.0.7 hyperledger/fabric-ccenv:arm-1.0.7-snapshot-da14b6ba

+After this modification if you retry you could have this error :

+> Error: Error endorsing chaincode: rpc error: code = Unknown desc =
+> Error starting container: manifest for
+> **hyperledger/fabric-baseos:arm-0.3.2** not found

+If you see this error it's the same than just above, retag your image :

+	pi$ docker tag jmotacek/fabric-baseos:armv7l-0.3.2 hyperledger/fabric-baseos:arm-0.3.2